pfroud/textbook-scraper/README.md

 ## Known bugs & future work
 * Only looks for section 01, which is the only option for almost every class.
+* todo - split book title into name, edition and year